Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Empirical Evaluation

 \subsection{Data}

 We evaluated the performance of our proposed DACA method using the publicly available datasets of English news, which have been widely employed to assess the performance of misinformation detection methods \citep{nan2021mdfend,mosallanezhad2022domain,zhu2022memory}.
 One is the MM-COVID dataset, which contains 4,750 pieces of true news (i.e., true information) and 1,317 pieces of fake news (i.e., misinformation) on COVID-19 as well as user comments on these news \citep{li2020mm}.
 Specifically, 8\% of COVID news are accompanied by user comments.
 In our evaluation, we treated the COVID domain as the infodemic or target domain.
-For source domains, we utilized the FakeNewsNet dataset, which consists of true and fake news alongside their associated comments from the domains of entertainment and politics \citep{shu2020fakenewsnet}.
-Specifically, there are 16,804 pieces of true news and 5,067 pieces of fake news from the entertainment domain, and 1,583 instances of true news and 1,287 instances of fake news from the politics domain.
+For source domains, we utilized the FakeNewsNet dataset, which consists of true and fake news alongside their associated comments from the domains of entertainment and politics \citep{shu2020fakenewsnet}.\footnotemark Specifically, there are 16,804 pieces of true news and 5,067 pieces of fake news from the entertainment domain, and 1,583 instances of true news and 1,287 instances of fake news from the politics domain.
 User comments accompany 27\% of entertainment news and 59\% of politics news.
+The average comment length is 8.2 words in the COVID domain, 7.7 words in the entertainment domain, and 8.2 words in the politics domain.
 Table~\ref{tab:datastat} reports the summary statistics of the datasets used in our evaluation.
 Examples of true and fake news from the source and target domains are given in Figure~\ref{fig:example}.